ELS-RD/ai.lefebvre-sarrut/README.md

 # Lefebvre Sarrut AI Blog

+## Material for MkDocs Insiders version

+To avoid any breaking change, we target a specific version.

+For the preview (`Dockerfile`), and in the Github Action workflow (`.github/workflows/deploy-static-site.yml`)

+### How to upgrade version

+To take advantage of the latest features, check the [online changelog](https://squidfunk.github.io/mkdocs-material/insiders/changelog/).

+According to it, **synchronize the fork**, **update the docker image** and **the workflow**.

+If necessary, take into account the breaking change by consulting [How to upgrade](https://squidfunk.github.io/mkdocs-material/upgrade/).

 ## Preview the static site locally

 The easiest and least intrusive way is to use docker.